deepakbhusari/dotfiles/README.md

 # dotfiles

-This project to store the dotfiles.
+This project is for dotfiles.

 The install script will install the nix package manager